Can Theresa May use tech to stop terror attacks?

 In pushing back against the FBI's calls for backdoor channels, Apple cited privacy concerns.
 Technically, any backdoor that could be used by the government could also be exploited by hackers, foreign governments or bad actors looking to steal or do harm, Apple claimed.

-Facebook has doubled down on its encryption in WhatsApp even after governments have fought hard against it.
-Facebook recently made WhatsApp encrypted end-to-end, which means only the sender and the recipient can ever see messages sent via the app.

-Microsoft, Google, Twitter and many other internet companies have joined in their strong support for powerful encryption tools.
+Facebook has doubled down on privacy in WhatsApp even after governments have fought hard against it, recently making the app encrypted from end-to-end.
+Microsoft, Google, Twitter and many other internet companies have also voiced their strong support for powerful encryption tools.

+Open Rights Group, which advocates for privacy and free speech online, said that May's approach is "very risky."

+"If successful, Theresa May could push these vile networks into even darker corners of the web, where they will be even harder to observe," the group said in a statement.